kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

-# Log Viewer's "Tree mode" slows down your tests.
+# Log Viewer slows down your tests.
 How to prevent it?

 ## Problem to solve

 Katalon Studio's "Log Viewer" slows down your test execution significantly.
 Are you aware of this fact?

 Maybe not.
-So I will explain the result of my analysis here.
-Also I will explain how to make it better.
+So I will report my analysis here.
+I can explain how to make it better.

 ## Measurement result

 Let me go straight to the point.
 The following table shows the result I measured how long a Test Suite took to finish running.
 I used a single Test Suite while I applied several variation of the "Log Viewer" setups.

 As the following table shows, *in the case 1, my test suite took 5 minutes 37 seconds to finish.
 But the same code finished in 25 seconds in the case 9*.
 This difference proves that the "Log Viewer" slows down your tests.
-How how you set up Log Viewer --- it matters significantly to the speed of your tests.
+How you set up Log Viewer --- it matters significantly to the speed of your tests.

 | case | Widget is | Mode  | log level | scroll  | duration | duration graph |
 | ---: | :-------- | :---- | :---- | ------: | :------------ | :----------------------------------- |